- Achieving Sustainable Site Design through Low Impact Development Practices

 In summary, air barrier system code requirements may require:

-- A continuous plane of airtightness must be traced throughout the building envelope with all moving joints made flexible and sealed.
+A continuous plane of airtightness must be traced throughout the building enclosure with all moving joints made flexible and sealed.

-- Connections between roof air barrier, wall air barrier, window frames, door frames, foundations, floors over crawl spaces, and across building joints must be flexible to withstand building movements due to thermal, seismic, moisture content changes and creep; the joint must support the same air pressures as the air barrier material without displacement.
+Connections between roof air barrier, wall air barrier, window frames, door frames, foundations, floors over crawl spaces, ceilings under attics and across building joints must be flexible to withstand building movements due to thermal, seismic, moisture content changes and creep; the joint must support the same air pressures as the air barrier material without displacement.

-- To control stack pressure transfer to the envelope, stairwells, shafts, chutes, and elevator lobbies must be decoupled from the floors they serve by providing doors that meet air leakage criteria for exterior doors, or the doors must be gasketed (Fig. 8).
+To control stack pressure transfer to the enclosure, stairwells, shafts, chutes, and elevator lobbies must be decoupled from the floors they serve by providing doors that meet air leakage criteria for exterior doors, or the doors must be gasketed (Fig. 8).

-- Functional penetrations through the envelope that are normally inoperative, such as elevator shaft louvers and atrium smoke exhaust systems, must be dampered with airtight motorized dampers connected to the fire alarm system to open on call and to fail in the open position (Massachusetts Energy Code for Commercial Buildings, 780 CMR 13, 2001).
+Functional penetrations through the enclosure that are normally inoperative, such as elevator shaft louvers and atrium smoke exhaust systems, must be dampered and closed off with airtight motorized dampers connected to the fire alarm system to open on call and to fail in the open position.

 In addition, other pressure differentials within buildings should be controlled by the following methods: